ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 UUID version 7 features a time-ordered value field derived from the widely implemented and well known Unix Epoch timestamp source, the number of milliseconds seconds since midnight 1 Jan 1970 UTC, leap seconds excluded.
-UUID verion 7 also has improved entropy characteristics over versions 1 or 6.
+UUID version 7 also has improved entropy characteristics over versions 1 or 6.

 Implementations SHOULD utilize UUID version 7 instead of UUID version 1 and 6 if possible.